CentroEPiaggio/flexiforce-glove/README.md

 It is set up to work with Arduino micro board.

-Build/upload the firmware with standard `catkin_make`, or specifically with:
+Build the firmware with standard `catkin_make`, or specifically with:

 `catkin_make sensor_gloves_firmware_flexiforce`